TahaRostami/Gamma/README.md

 **src/experimental/***: old codes, new codes but those that have yet to be optimized or tested, etc.

+**src/hardcoded/***: non modular code written for prototyping, quick experiments, etc..
+They might be removed in the future and/or will merge with other codes

 **docs/***: slides, documents, etc.